-‘Exceptional’ ruins of Roman settlement discovered in England including giant road, coins and makeup
+‘Exceptional’ ruins of Roman settlement discovered in England including large road, coins and makeup

 Glass vessels, highly decorative pottery and even evidence of makeup were uncovered, showing a potentially well-heeled ancient population.

-For the last 12 months, some 80 archaeologists from MOLA Headland Infrastructure, a consortium of British archaeological companies working on the rail project, have been excavating the Iron Age village that developed into a wealthy Roman trading town.
+For the past 12 months, some 80 archaeologists from MOLA Headland Infrastructure, a consortium of British archaeological companies working on the rail project, have been excavating the Iron Age village that developed into a wealthy Roman trading town.

 The site, which was uncovered near a small village in South Northamptonshire, northwest of London, has been dubbed “Blackgrounds” after the deep black-colored soil found there.

-“This is certainly one of the most impressive sites MOLA Headland Infrastructure has discovered,” James West, MOLA site manager said in a statement.
+“This is certainly one of the most impressive sites MOLA Headland Infrastructure has discovered,” MOLA site manager James West said in a statement.
 “Uncovering such a well-preserved and large Roman road, as well as so many high quality finds has been extraordinary and tells us so much about the people who lived here.”

 The presence of the Roman settlement had been known about in the area since the 18th century, according to the HS2 team, but the “scale and quality of the discoveries on site have surpassed expectations.”

-Archaeologists say the original use of the Blackgrounds site may have begun in the Iron Age when it was a village formed of over 30 rudimentary dwellings.
-Evidence from the recent dig suggests the settlement expanded over time and became more prosperous during the Roman period, with new stone buildings and roads emerging.
+Archaeologists say the original use of the Blackgrounds site may have begun in the Iron Age, when it was a village made up of more than 30 rudimentary dwellings.
+Evidence from the recent excavations suggests the settlement expanded over time and became more prosperous during the Roman period, when additional stone buildings and roads emerged.
 Experts say inhabitants may have taken on Roman customs, products and building techniques and adapted to new ways of life.

 “At its peak during the Roman age, Blackgrounds would have been a bustling and busy area, shown though the evidence of workshops, kilns, and several beautifully preserved wells,” the team said, adding that there is evidence of possible breadmaking or foundries for metalwork.